-Request for Funding: Funding is available to any Yale College student(s) or student organization whose proposed activity clearly enhances or promotes the understanding of Puerto Rican culture in the larger Yale College community .
-There are no set application deadlines for requests for funding; however, formal proposals for funding must be submitted to the director no later than two weeks prior to the date of a proposed event where attendance is expected to be less than fifty persons or three months in advance for large-scale events open to the entire Yale College community.
+La Casa seeks to fund any student-generated activity or student-run organization that promotes social, political, or cultural issues that relate to the Latino/a community.
+There are no set application deadlines for requests for funding; however, it is recommended that formal proposals for funding be submitted to the Dean no later than two weeks prior to the date of a proposed event where attendance is expected to be less than fifty persons or three months in advance for large-scale events open to the entire Yale College community.
+Students or student groups who wish to apply for funds should:

-Funding Proposals: Requests for funding must be accompanied by a one-page, type-written proposal to include the title of the event, the nature of the event, the names of the event sponsors (including telephone numbers and Yale Station address), the date of the event, expected attendance, duration of event, as well as information on other sources of funding being requested or secured.
-Requests for funding WILL NOT BE CONSIDERED if not accompanied by a carefully prepared budget sheet showing expected costs and anticipated income.
-Funding will be awarded based on a review of the organization's current budget (if funded by the UOFC), the strength of the proposal, the budget sheet, and the level of contribution such an event will make to the enhancement and understanding of Puerto Rican culture.
+- Create a request for funding: a one-page, type-written proposal to include the title of the event, the nature of the event, the names of the event sponsors (including telephone numbers and addresses), the date of the event, expected attendance, duration of event, as well as information on other sources of funding being requested or secured. - Meet with Dean Rosalinda Garcia to discuss funding options

+Funding will be awarded based on a review of the organization's current budget (if funded by the UOFC), the strength of the proposal, the budget sheet, and the level of contribution such an event will make to the enhancement and understanding of the Latino/a community.